1. Activities of everyday living

 When children first come to our school and trough their time with us, they will be introduced to activities of everyday living.
 This as the name suggests, circles around activities from everyday live, such as such as spooning, pouring, sorting, chopping, peeling and washing to name some of them.

-Many of the materials that are in use, the children will have had previous experience of seeing at home.
+Many of the materials that are in use as part of the curriculum are familiar to the children from seeing them at home.
 The activities predominantly are designed to help children achieve independence, as they learn skills that enable them to do things for themselves.
 They support and refine their fine motor skills, such as hand and eye co-ordination and certain activities also help to develop the specific skill to complete daily tasks independently.

-Common courtesy towards others are by daily exercises of “grace and courtesy” results in gaining important social skills.
-Children not only prepare and share fruit snack, but between them also set the table.
+Common courtesy towards others is gained in the form of daily routines of “grace and courtesy” results in gaining important social skills.
+Children prepare and share fruit snack between them and also enjoy setting the table.
 Slowly, but surely, the children at the setting start to learn how their environment is organized; where to find activities, how to organise their workspace and their materials.
 The children learn that everything has its own place and to approach each task in an orderly way.
 Once they complete an activity, it for example is put away so their friends can use it next.

 From an overall perspective these activities play a very important role in our curriculum as it brings many skills to live through play in a friendly and positive environment, resulting in the development of independence, fine motor skills, concentration, self-esteem, social awareness, social skills, intelligence and a sense of order and self-control.